MetaFam/TheGame/docs/how-does-it-work/phases-of-metagame.md

 If the world hasn't gone to shit: these hackathons, conferences & other types of gatherings should be more regular and happening in-person as well.

-There should be the starting of the Outpost Network, a network of hackerhouses, ecovillages & other kinds of spaces that players may live & work at.
+There should be the starting of the Outpost Network; a network of hackerhouses, ecovillages & other kinds of spaces that players may live & work at.

 There should also be hundreds of other, smaller initiatives, experiments & projects.